tymyrddin/red-evasion/source/docs/uac/autoelevate.md

 `fodhelper` searches the registry for a specific key of interest under the ms-settings `ProgID`.
 By creating an association for that `ProgID` in the current user's context under `HKCU`, we will override the default system-wide association and, therefore, control which command is used to open the file.
-Since `fodhelper` is an `autoElevate` executable, any subprocess it spawns will inherit a high integrity token, effectively bypassing UAC.
+Since `fodhelper` is an `autoElevate` executable, any subprocess it spawns will inherit a high integrity token, effectively bypassing `UAC`.

 ## Lab

 Note: Defender is disabled.
 For abusing fodhelper with Defender enabled, see [Improve fodhelper exploit](fodhelper.md).

 One of our agents has planted a backdoor on the target server for your convenience.
-He managed to create an account within the Administrators group, but UAC is preventing the execution of any privileged tasks.
-To retrieve the flag, he needs you to bypass UAC and get a fully functional high IL shell.
+He managed to create an account within the Administrators group, but `UAC` is preventing the execution of any privileged tasks.
+To retrieve the flag, he needs you to bypass `UAC` and get a fully functional high IL shell.

 To connect to the backdoor: